-Dr. Walter Campbell, a lifelong Alaskan, founded Arctic Chiropractic in 2005 to offer chiropractic services to under served, rural areas where services were greatly needed.
-The company has gone from a one man itinerant clinic, servicing a few locations in rural Alaska, to a network of twenty chiropractic clinics and nine physical therapy clinics, spanning the state from Utqiaġvik (Barrow) to Dutch Harbor, Nome to Ketchikan, and most places in between.
+Arctic Chiropractic was founded by Alaskans for Alaskans in 2005 to offer chiropractic services to under served, rural areas where services were greatly needed.
+The company has gone from a one-man itinerant clinic, servicing a few locations in rural Alaska, to a network of 23 chiropractic clinics, a medical center and 11 physical therapy clinics, spanning the state from Utqiaġvik (Barrow) to Dutch Harbor, Nome to Ketchikan, and most places in between.

-Jamie McNabb, to name a few.
-They, and the communities both large and small across the state, who have welcomed us, as well as the hard working staff and therapists on the Arctic team, are why we are in so many Alaskan communities today.
-We provide a service and we do it well, but without them there would be no Arctic.”
+Jamie McNabb, to name a few, have built Arctic Chiropractic to what it is today.
+The communities, both large and small across the state, have welcomed Arctic Chiropractic, as well as the hard-working staff and therapists on the Arctic team are why we are in so many Alaskan communities today.
+Arctic Chiropractic provides a service, and they do it well, but without the amazing team, there would be no Arctic.

-“Most of our clinics are unique, as well, in that they are owner-operated.
-We have built a clinic network that is truly a team of doctors and professionals who share the vision of health and wellness for all of Alaska.”
+The group of clinics are unique, as well, in that they are owner-operated.
+We have built a clinic network that is truly a team of doctors and professionals who share the vision of health and wellness for all of Alaska.

-Arctic’s commitment to service doesn’t just extend into healthcare— there are several veterans among the doctors and staff of Arctic, including Dr. Walter Campbell (USMC), Dr. Justin Petersen of the Utqiaġvik and Eagle River offices (USMC), Dr. Laura Homaki of the Unalaska and Dutch Harbor clinics (Army), and Dr. Woody Waldroup, formerly of the Dillingham and Eagle River clinics (Navy).
+Arctic’s commitment to service doesn’t just extend into healthcare— there are several veterans among the doctors and staff of Arctic, including, Dr. Justin Petersen of the Utqiaġvik and Eagle River offices (USMC), Dr. Laura Homaki of the Unalaska and Dutch Harbor clinics (Army), and Dr. Woody Waldroup, formerly of the Dillingham and Eagle River clinics (Navy).

 Arctic clinics offer a multi-disciplinary approach, with chiropractic and physical therapy at most locations and other practitioners and therapists, employing massage, deep tissue, naturopathic, and